Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 August is often the best month to own a gas plant in Texas.
 August has the highest average CCGT spread at $25.76, making it the most profitable month to own a gas plant in Texas.
 The next highest months are May ($24.88) and January ($13.46), but August stands out as the clear leader.
 Temperatures regularly exceed 100°F, air conditioning load pushes demand to annual peaks, and gas prices stay low in summer because heating demand is absent.
 As a result, power prices spike while fuel costs stay cheap.

 On August 20, 2024, the average power price at HB_NORTH hit $226/MWh with gas at $2.20/MMBtu.
 The CCGT spread that day was $210/MWh.
 The maximum interval price hit $4,853/MWh.
-In the entire month of August 2024, there was not a single day with a negative spark spread, and according to the dataset I generated, CCGT plants were profitable 86% of all 15-minute intervals.
+In the entire month of August 2024, there was not a single day with a negative spark spread in my dataset, and according to the dataset I generated, CCGT plants were profitable 86% of all 15-minute intervals.

 ### Shoulder Season: When Gas Plants Lose Money Every Day